encode/django-rest-framework/docs/api-guide/serializers.md

 Takes the unvalidated incoming data as input and should return the validated data that will be made available as `serializer.validated_data`.
 The return value will also be passed to the `.create()` or `.update()` methods if `.save()` is called on the serializer class.

 If any of the validation fails, then the method should raise a `serializers.ValidationError(errors)`.
 The `errors` argument should be a dictionary mapping field names (or `settings.NON_FIELD_ERRORS_KEY`) to a list of error messages.
-If you don't need to alter deserialization behavior and instead want to provide object-level validation, it's recommended that you intead override the [`.validate()`](#object-level-validation) method.
+If you don't need to alter deserialization behavior and instead want to provide object-level validation, it's recommended that you instead override the [`.validate()`](#object-level-validation) method.

 The `data` argument passed to this method will normally be the value of `request.data`, so the datatype it provides will depend on the parser classes you have configured for your API.